alexandrelamberty/minerva/README.md

 ### Main project

-This repository contains all the related projects.
-It also contains the infrastructure needed for this project to run.
+This repository contains all the related projects, as well as the necessary infrastructure for running this project.
+Please refer to the [docker-compose.yml](./docker-compose.yml) file and the [Usage](https://github.com/alexandrelamberty/minerva#usage) section, for the required configurations.

 ### Design Guidelines & Assets